Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

 <br>

 # Nested queries <a name="nested-queries"></a>

-By default callback specified in `whereNested()` will have first parameter of `Illuminate\Database\Query\Builder` type, so methods defined in the dedicated query builder will not be available.
+By default the callback specified in `whereNested()` will have first parameter of `Illuminate\Database\Query\Builder` type, so methods defined in the dedicated query builder will not be available.

 If there is a need to use dedicated query builder in nested callbacks, then you’ll have to create new methods for it or update existing ones (the problem is that those methods are located in `Illuminate\Database\Query\Builder`, but we are extending `Illuminate\Database\Eloquent\Builder` and this brings us a lot of problems due to method calls forwarding).
 <br><br>

 ## Creating methods for nested querying <a name="creating-wrapped-where"></a>

 ``` php
 use Illuminate\Database\Eloquent\Builder as EloquentBuilder;